-If each applicant's individual income is less than £40,000 (including all gross income, total gross monthly rental income on this application and all other investments), and all applicants declare themselves to be a non-taxpayer or basic rate tax payer the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For all applicants: if all applicants declare their individual income is less than £49,000 each year (£42,500 if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And they declare themselves to be Lower rate taxpayers*, the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%** based on the chosen product.

-If any individual applicant's income is £40,000 or more (including all gross income, total gross monthly rental income on this application and all other investments), or if any applicant declares themselves to be a higher rate or additional rate tax payer, the minimum rental income required is 140% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For any applicant: if any applicant declares their individual income is £49,000 or more (£42,500 or more if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And declare themselves to be a higher rate tax payer* the minimum rental income required is 145% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%**, based on the chosen product.

-The property must be let on a single assured shorthold tenancy agreement for a minimum term of 6 months and a maximum term of 36 months* to either a:
+The property must be let on a single assured shorthold tenancy agreement for a minimum term of 6 months.

 Tenants must not hold any level of diplomatic immunity.